decred/dcrdocs/docs/advanced/program-options.md

 `--miningtimeoffset=`       | Offset the mining timestamp of a block by this many seconds (positive values are in the past) `-d` or `--debuglevel:`     | Logging level for all subsystems {trace, debug, info, warn, error, critical} -- You may also specify &lt;subsystem&gt;=&lt;level&gt;,&lt;subsystem2&gt;=&lt;level&gt;,... to set the log level for individual subsystems -- Use show to list available subsystems (info)
-`--upnp`                    | Use UPnP to map our listening port outside of NAT `--limitfreerelay=`         | Limit relay of transactions with no transaction fee to the given amount in thousands of bytes per minute (15)
+`--upnp`                    | Use UPnP to map our listening port outside of NAT `--minrelaytxfee`           | The minimum transaction fee in DCR/kB to be considered a non-zero fee. (default: 0.001) `--limitfreerelay=`         | Limit relay of transactions with no transaction fee to the given amount in thousands of bytes per minute (15)
 `--norelaypriority`         | Do not require free or low-fee transactions to have high priority for relaying `--maxorphantx=`            | Max number of orphan transactions to keep in memory (1000)